 10 Small Towns In Virginia That Offer Nothing But Peace And Quiet

-With fine dining, night life, shopping districts, and more, city living has its advantages.
+With fine dining, nightlife, shopping districts, and more, city living has its advantages.
 But if you’re looking for a more relaxed way of life, complete with starry skies, open fields, and no signs of traffic, it’s the small town scene that calls.
 Here in Virginia, you can often get the best of both: small towns with plenty to offer.
-So if you’re looking to get away from it all, here are the 10 small towns that provide the most peace and quiet.
+So if you’re looking to get away from it all, here are the 10 best places to go for peace and quiet in Virginia.